 But it was also super relaxing.
 And after a while, you just see (and wonder how could you not have SEEN this before!?) that the world still goes on without the inbox, the sun goes up every morning, and you’re still fine. 🙂

 For me it’s the inbox.
-But for other people it might be different things.
+But for you it might be a different thing.

-What could your radical acts of self-love be?
+What could your radical act of self-love be?